 The Chitwan National Park and the local people jointly initiate community development activities and manage natural resources in the buffer zone.
-Government of Nepal has made provision of to provide 30-50 percent of the park revenue for community development and natural resource management in the buffer zone.
+The government of Nepal has made provision to provide 30-50 percent of the park revenue for community development and natural resource management in the buffer zone.

 The park has a range of climatic seasons each offering a unique experience.
 October through February with average temperatures of 25oc offer an enjoyable climate.
 From March to June temperatures can reach as high as 43oC, The hot humid days give way to the monsoon season that typically lasts from late June until September, Rivers become flooded and roads are impossible.

 In late January, local villagers are allowed to cut thatch grasses to meet their needs, which offers a better viewing of wildlife to visitors.
-September ,November , February and April, migratory birds join the residential birds and create spectacular bird watching opportunities.
+In September, November, February, and April, migratory birds join the residential birds and create spectacular bird-watching opportunities.
 While the monsoon rains bring lush vegetation, most trees flower in late winter.
-The palash tree, known as the "flame of the forest' and silk cotton tree have spectacular crimson flowers that can be seen from a distance.
+The Palash tree, known as the "flame of the forest' and the silk cotton tree have spectacular crimson flowers that can be seen from a distance.